How to be Innovative? 5 practical strategies to kickstart innovation in your business

 Think about how the Nintendo Wii suddenly made video games accessible for everyone, where before it was very niche – Nintendo made a lot of money from this insight into their competitors!

-- View your competitors as a "cheat code" to how the sector operates
+- View your competitors' success and failures as an instruction manual to how the sector operates

 - Look for best and worst practices to get a sense of how a "perfect" operator would work in your sector.

 - Consider any untapped needs which could result in an entirely new offering to your market